Rhodes sailing holidays

 Lindos, looking SW and seen from the Tomb of Cleobulus, one of the seven sages of Greece.
 The sagest course to enter the bay is with the two islets on starboard.

-Cape Krana and Lindos' akropolis and old town as seen from the East, with the bay of Lindos on the right.
+Cape Krana and Lindos' akropolis and old town as seen from the east, with the bay of Lindos on the right.

 Plimmyri port and anchorage under Cape Istros as seen from the SSE.